trevorsm7/game-engine/readme.md

 # Game Engine

-This is an experimental cross-platform 2D game engine developed around Lua as both a scripting language and as a data description language.
+This is a hobby cross-platform 2D game engine developed around Lua as both a scripting language and as a data description language.

-I don't plan on continuing development of this engine as I was finding the tight coupling with the scripting language to be more restrictive than I'd like.
-Regardless, the scripting system turned out  rather flexible and I was able to prototype a variety of minigames with it.
+I don't plan on continuing development of the engine in its current state as I feel that the scripting system ended up too tightly integrated into the other systems.
+I was still able to prototype a variety of minigames with it and get a feel for what features of the engine that I'd like to recycle on the next engine.

-Some parts may be interesting to look at on their own, like the Serializer which dumps the entire game state, including functions, closures, and metatables, to plain-text Lua script.
+Some parts may be interesting to look at independently from the engine, like the Serializer which dumps the entire game state, including functions, closures, and metatables, to plain-text Lua script.

 ## Features